asgardeo/asgardeo-tomcat-saml-agent/README.md

 #### Configuring The Webapp
 1. Download the `SampleApp.war` from the [latest release](https://github.com/asgardio/asgardio-tomcat-saml-agent/releases/latest).
 2. Deploy the application, `SampleApp.war` using Apache Tomcat.
+3. Add the entry `127.0.0.1   localhost.com` to the `/etc/hosts` file of your machine to configure the hostname.
-3. Try out the application by accessing the `http://localhost.com:8080/SampleApp/index.html`.
+4. Try out the application by accessing the `http://localhost.com:8080/SampleApp/index.html`.

 ![Recordit GIF](http://g.recordit.co/IvrtWnDnZ8.gif)